dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
 well
-that'll certainly attract a lot of people to use your service um what is then what's your revenue plan or business plan just
+that'll certainly attract a lot of people to use your service what is then what's your revenue plan or business plan just